chpmnrssll/chpmnrssll.github.io/coverLetter.md

 I remember Microsoft JScript nonsense and the first browser wars.

-My portfolio site is a single-page progressive web app built with Jekyll/GitHub Pages.
+My portfolio site is a progressive web app with both Jekyll and VuePress versions.
 You'll find more about other projects I've worked on under the "Development Portfolio" or "Development History" sections: https://github.com/chpmnrssll/chpmnrssll.github.io https://chpmnrssll.github.io/